IBM/discovery-webcrawl-insights/WIKI.md

 # Short title

-Aggregate and query information from web portals
+Aggregate and query information from web portals using IBM Discovery service

 # Long title

-Retrieve and visualize relevant information from a collection of web portals with a natural language query
+Retrieve and visualize relevant information from a collection of web portals with a natural language query using IBM Discovery service

 # Author